-The goal of the 2021 new homeowner tax credit is to help low-income and middle-income Americans purchase property, with the goal of building generational wealth in communities of color.
-As of May 2022, this bill hasn’t been passed into law.
+The goal of the 2021 proposed homeowner tax credit is to help low-income and middle-income Americans purchase property, with the goal of building generational wealth in communities of color.
+As of December 2022, this bill hasn’t been passed into law.

 The tax credit for first-time homebuyers wouldn’t be available to everyone.
 Although the exact eligibility could change before the bill is signed into law, here are the current requirements:

 - Must be a first-time homebuyer: You cannot have owned a home or co-signed on a mortgage within the past three years.
 This applies to primary residences and second properties.